FurkanEdizkan/Git-Version-Control-Tutorial/README.md

 - Configure main branch name as "main" (For older Git versions)

   Latest version of git comes with defaultBranch name as "main".

+  Some older version "master" name is hardcoded, so it needed to be changed manually.

 ```bash
 git config --global init.defaultBranch main
 ```